HaniAlouane/Station-Meteo/README.md

 ### Channel 2 — Node-RED (USB serial)

 Connect the Pico via USB to a PC running Node-RED.
-The station prints a JSON object every 12 seconds on stdout.
-Node-RED detects the connection by sending a single heartbeat byte; the station switches automatically to Wi-Fi/Adafruit IO when the USB link drops.
+The station prints a JSON object every 12 seconds.
+Node-RED confirms reception by sending a heartbeat byte back; if that heartbeat is lost while Node-RED was active, the red LED signals the dropped connection.

 ### Channel 3 — Adafruit IO (Wi-Fi / MQTT)

-Publishes to five individual feeds over MQTT (port 1883):
+Active only when Node-RED is absent.
+Publishes to five feeds over MQTT (port 1883):

 | Feed slug | Measurement | Unit |
 |-----------|-------------|------|